ManishaJalota/Clojure-Sales-Order-Application/README.md

 # Clojure-Sales-Order-Application
 Comp 6441 (Comparative study of programming language) Assignment-2 in functional programming language Clojure.
+See A2.pdf for better understanding of problem statement.

 You will provide the following menu to allow the user to perform actions on the data:
 *** Sales Menu ***